Skip to Content

 Payment of DCCs by instalments

-• One third, at the time of subdivision approval or issuance of a building permit
+*index date, in relation to a charge, means the date of the subdivision approval or issuance of a building permit to which the charge relates.

 DCC charges from external agencies